 Autism Resources for Career and Higher Education

-Loras College is proud to launch a four-year program designed to help students with Autism Spectrum Disorder (ASD) thrive emotionally, academically and socially.
+Loras College’s ARCH program is a four-year program designed to help students with Autism Spectrum Disorder (ASD) thrive emotionally, academically, and socially.
 Students admitted into the ARCH program will work directly with Loras College Lynch Learning Center staff members designated as Certified Autism Specialists and will hone skills ranging from self-advocacy and organization to stress management and socialization in addition to earning their bachelor’s degree.